top of page

 The Lymphatic System

-The lymphatic system is referred to as the body's sewer system.
+The lymphatic system is a component of the body's waste elimination system.
 It is made up of the spleen, thymus, tonsils, adenoids, bone marrow, Peyer's patches (in the small intestine), the appendix, the lymph vessels (transportation tubes), and lymphatic nodes (filters).
-Its primary function is to transport the lymph-containing lymphocytes (infection-fighting white blood cells) and to collect and filter wastes (proteins and cellular debris) and foreign agents like bacteria, viruses, and infected cells, moving them toward elimination.

 Comments